-Coffee is from Market Lane, Small Batch or is Clement’s own beans – the latter being roasted off-site at a nearby St Ali warehouse.
+Fresh, seasonal beans come from Market Lane, Small Batch or Clement itself – the latter roasted off-site at a nearby St Ali warehouse.
 Espresso is pulled through a natty, customised Kees van der Westen Spirit, imported from Holland and one of the first in Melbourne.
-Filter methods are AeroPress and plunger, while a Pony Blend made for Pony Bikes in West Melbourne is available for stove top.
-Labels hope to educate; listing farm names, origin, varieties and flavour.
+Filter methods are AeroPress and plunger; and a Pony Blend made for Pony Bikes in West Melbourne is available for stovetop.
+Labels hope to educate; listing farm names, origin, varieties and expected flavours.

-There’s also hot chocolate from local specialists Mörk and small treats sourced from Melbourne producers that can be enjoyed at street-side tables or on the go, while you wander around South Melbourne Market.
+There’s also hot chocolate from local specialists Mörk and sweets to be enjoyed at street-side tables or on the go, while you wander around South Melbourne Market.